Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Model

 \begin{remark} In addition to spot rates, it is common for freight platforms to offer contract rates to shippers.
 A truckload contract covers all loads offered by a shipper during a specific period (e.g., a year) at fixed rate formulas.
 We remark that our shipper model defined above holds for this general setting, where the demand $d_{ijt}$ is interpreted as the sum of contract and spot demands.
 Specifically, we define the overall demand as $d_{ijt}(r_{ijt}) := d^{\text{contract}}_{ijt} + d^{\text{spot}}_{ijt}(r_{ijt})$, where $d^{\text{contract}}_{ijt}$ is assumed to be exogenous and independent of the spot price $r_{ijt}$. \end{remark}

 \textbf{Mechanism for the Carrier Side}

 Carrier-side mechanisms are more complex than shipper-side mechanisms.
 To formally describe the carrier-side mechanism, we need to introduce some notations to define carriers' utility functions.
-Consider a carrier $s \in \mathcal{S}_{ijt}$.
-If the carrier $s$ transports a load in lane $(i,j)$ in period $t$ and receives a payment amount $p^s_{ijt}$, his net utility $U^s_{ijt}$ is determined by a random utility model.
+Consider a carrier \rr{$s \in \mathcal{S}_{it}$}.
+If the carrier $s$ transports a load on lane $(i,j)$ in period $t$ and receives a payment amount $p^s_{ijt}$, his net utility $U^s_{ijt}$ is determined by a random utility model.
 More specifically, we assume that

-where $\beta > 0$ denotes the price sensitivity parameter, $\alpha_{ij} > 0$ represents the average cost for carriers to transport a load from node $i$ to node $j$, and $\epsilon^s_{ijt}$ represents the idiosyncratic error terms of the carrier $s$, which are assumed to be independent and identically distributed (i.i.d.) random variables.
-If the carrier $s$ chooses to not book any load from the platform, he may choose any outside option (i.e., the null alternative) resulting in a utility of $U^s_{i0t} :=0$.
-The definition of this random utility model implies that the \emph{opportunity cost} of the carrier $s$ for transporting a load in lane $(i,j)$ in period $t$ with the platform is
+where $\beta > 0$ denotes the price sensitivity parameter, $\alpha_{ij} > 0$ represents the average cost for carriers to transport a load from node $i$ to node $j$, and $\epsilon^s_{ijt}$ represents the idiosyncratic error terms of the carrier $s$, which are assumed to be \rr{independent and identically distributed (i.i.d.) random variables following the Gumbel distribution with location parameter zero and scale parameter one.} If the carrier $s$ chooses to not book any load from the platform, he may choose any outside option (i.e., the null alternative) resulting in a utility of \rr{$U^s_{i0t} :=\epsilon^s_{i0t}$, where $\epsilon^s_{i0t}$ follows the same Gumbel distribution with location parameter zero and scale parameter one.} The definition of this random utility model implies that the \emph{opportunity cost} of the carrier $s$ for transporting a load on lane $(i,j)$ in period $t$ with the platform is \rr{ where Eq \eqref{eq: true opportunity cost} is obtained by letting $U^s_{ijt} = U^s_{i0t}$.}